 Bear Attacks Rarely Involve Domestic Cats.
 (British Columbia Parks)

 While there are no statistics directly related to encounters between bears and domestic cats, there is a lot of evidence to suggest incidents are infrequent.

 Many experts believe bears are fearful of all felines due to frequent encounters with large wild cats.

-As reported in the Burlington Free Press, the Vermont Fish and Wildlife department reported a staggering 162 incidents of wild bears attacking backyard chickens.
+The Vermont Fish and Wildlife Department reported a staggering 167 incidents of wild bears attacking backyard chickens.

 This spike in attacks is a result of increased bear numbers and an ever-dwindling supply of food.
 Bears are attracted to populated areas by nuts and berries left on birdfeeders, while chickens also present a convenient snack.

 Since Yellowstone National Park Was Established in 1872, Only 8 People Have Been Fatally Injured by Bears.
 (NPS)

 Yellowstone National Park is the eighth largest park in the United States, yet since 1872, the NPS has recorded just 8 fatal bear attacks.